Maryland Horse Council

 Immunity & Limited Liability Laws For The Horse Industry

 Many states now have passed equine immunity bills, also known as limited liability laws.
 These laws, in essence, a) define the basic nature of a horse, and b) establish that, as long as the operator of the facility complied with state requirements for signage, etc., his clients would be considered to have assumed the risk.
+Signage for this purpose is easy enough to obtain from places like this website.
 It was theorized that if such laws eased the minds of actuaries, the subsequent entry (or re-entry) by firms into the horse-insurance market in states with these laws might then lead to competition and hence, lower premiums, and such laws might also reduce the number of lawsuits in those states.
 Neither of these have come to pass.

 Why hasn’t such a bill been passed in Maryland, just in case it might help?